LetsBashDE/twitch_antibotalert/README.md

 Of course, it's Powershell - so it only works with Windows and I have no plans to port this script.

 # Videos
-There Videos are originaly from "twitch_hossa" but it works exactly the same for your.
+There Videos are originaly from "twitch_hossa" but it works exactly the same.
 - German: https://www.youtube.com/watch?v=tfht5v6GYQc
 - English: https://www.youtube.com/watch?v=WbfpptzvEuo